garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ TODO Make it clearer how the board **visually** signalled each issue.
 ^ TODO Split board structure signals and work movement signals into separate halves.
 Use staging/movement as metaphor here.
+^ TODO call out that we don’t queue between analysis and 3 amigos.
+Sets expectation that we move quickly between the two.
+Almost like two-phases of the same thing, but the latter has more participants
+^ TODO playback and wip blocked markers
+^ TODO midway-ish: what we’ve done to this point is flush out our rough process in terms of steps we take.
+We started somewhere (3-col) and iterated until we got this.
+Now let’s go looking for other kinds of signals

 ![fit](images/Georgia_O'Keeffe_Red_Canna_1919_HMA.jpg)